Why "MichiJS?"

 didMount | This method is called after the component has mounted. | ||

-willUpdate | This method is called before re-rendering occurs. | ||
+willReceiveAttributeCallback | This method is called before a component does anything with an attribute. | ||

-willReceiveAttribute | This method is called before a component does anything with an attribute. | ||
+disconnected | This method is called when a component is disconnected from the DOM. | ||

 didUnmount | This method is called after a component is removed from the DOM. | ||